-Take this medication by mouth with or without food, usually 50 milligrams once daily or as directed by your doctor.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily.
 This medication may be given as part of a program where a health care professional will watch you take the medication.
-In this case, your doctor may order a higher dose (100-150 milligrams) to be taken every 2-3 days to make it easier to schedule clinic visits.
+In this case, this medication may be taken every 2 to 3 days to make it easier to schedule clinic visits.
 Naltrexone may be taken with food or antacids if stomach upset occurs.

 A urine test should be done to check for recent opiate drug use.
 Your doctor may give you another medication (naloxone challenge test) to check for opiate use.
 Do not use any opiates for at least 7 days before starting naltrexone.
 You may need to stop certain opiate drugs (such as methadone) 10 to 14 days before starting naltrexone.

 The dosage is based on your medical condition and response to treatment.
 Your doctor may start you at a lower dose and monitor you for any side effects or withdrawal symptoms before increasing your dose.
 Take this medication as directed.
 Do not increase your dose, take it more often, or stop taking it without your doctor's approval.